 Russell Finex Inc.

-Established in 1934, Russell Finex has enjoyed 85 steady years of successful growth to become an international group employing over 200 direct employees with annual sales exceeding Â£40 million ($54m).
-As a worldwide leader in fine mesh separation technology, designing and manufacturing vibratory sieves, separators, ultrasonic mesh deblinding systems and liquid filters for use throughout the processing industries, our equipment is engineered for a global market and is supplied to over 140 count Russell Finex prides itself in offering the widest range of sieving and filtration equipment in the industry, and combined with innovative thinking and engineering expertise, we are able to provide custom built solutions to suit your unique requirements.
+Established in 1934, Russell Finex has enjoyed 85 steady years of successful growth to become an international group employing over 250 direct employees with annual sales exceeding Â£40 million ($54m).
+As a worldwide leader in fine mesh separation technology, designing and manufacturing vibratory sieves, separators, ultrasonic mesh deblinding systems and liquid filters for use throughout the processing industries, our equipment is engineered for a global market and is supplied to over 140 countries.
+We have companies in the UK, USA, Belgium, India and China, as well as a far reaching network of experienced agents and distributors across the world.
+Russell Finex prides itself in offering the widest range of sieving and filtration equipment in the industry, and combined with innovative thinking and engineering expertise, we are able to provide custom built solutions to suit your unique requirements.
 We pride ourselves on our dedicated team of knowledgeable sales engineers and customer service staff ready to rise to every challenge.

 This post does not have any comments.
 Be the first to leave a comment below.